McDonald's says number of U.S. restaurants will shrink this year

-NEW YORK (Reuters) - McDonald’s Corp said Thursday that it will have fewer restaurants in the United States in 2015 than it did last year.
+NEW YORK, June 18 (Reuters) - McDonald’s Corp said Thursday that it will have fewer restaurants in the United States in 2015 than it did last year.

 A company spokeswoman, in an email, did not specify the extent of the U.S. restaurant downsizing but said: “The impact is minimal in comparison to the 14,000 restaurants we operate across the country.”